course-dprep/in-class-tutorial-claudiavhoof/README.md

-# Changed Title of README
+# Again Changed Title of README

 This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).